Digital-Alchemy-TS/documentation/docs/core/scheduler.md

 title: ⏰ Scheduler
 ---

-The scheduler is provided as a lifecycle aware method of executing functions on regular intervals.
-When using the scheduler:

-- Automatic error trapping
+The `scheduler` option provided by `TServiceParams` provides a few mechanisms for creating different schedules.
+Operations set up by the `scheduler` are lifecycle aware, meaning that they will:

-- Callbacks only start when it hits the "ready" state (after `onReady` completes)
+- only start when the application is fully ready
-- Automatic termination on application teardown
-- Optional metrics on frequency and performance
+- automatically stop when you teardown the application

 ## 🛠 Methods